 - Click "Add Custom Service."
 The Ports Custom Services screen appears.

 - Enter "Plex" in the Service Name field.
 You can enter anything you want, but this will make it easier to identify.

 - Select "TCP/UDP" in the Protocol drop-down.

 - Set your External Port Range to 32400, and then check the box to use the same port range for the internal port.
 This will auto-populate the Internal Port Range field with 32400.

-- In the Internal IP Address field, enter the IP address that you wrote down in Step 6 in the Reserve Plex Server's IP Address in Router section.
+- In the Internal IP Address field, enter the IP address that you wrote down earlier.

 Now that you've locked in your Plex server's IP address and set up port forwarding, you can configure your remote access settings on your Plex server using the following instructions: